Sustainable Agricultural Land Management Projects: Soil Carbon Monitoring

 |Amount:||US $ 0 (Course is free of charge)|

 Climate-smart agriculture enhances food security and climate change resilience while mitigating climate change through carbon sequestration.
 Sustainable agricultural land management practices (SALM) help realize this triple-win.
-The newly VCS approved SALM methodology bridges the gap in knowledge about accounting for soil carbon in such sustainable agricultural land management projects.
+The VCS approved SALM methodology bridges the gap in knowledge about accounting for soil carbon in sustainable agricultural land management projects.

 The course contains 4 modules: